Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Accurate Speech Recognition Technology

-Another clear highlight of the Rocket Italian program is their speech recognition software.
+For me, a clear highlight of the Rocket Italian program is their speech recognition software.
 As you complete the audio lessons and accompanying exercises, Rocket uses Google’s web speech API to record your voice and grade your pronunciation.

 Rocket’s use of Google’s speech software is smart

 The will rate your pronunciation on a scale from 1 to 100 and provide feedback in an effort to help you improve your accent.
-While this isn’t unique to Rocket Italian (most other apps do this as well), their use of Google’s tech is very smart given its quality.
+While this isn’t unique to Rocket (most other apps do this as well), their use of Google’s tech is very smart given its quality.

 Helpful Grammar Instruction